cdoremus/deno-fresh-oauth/README.md

 When there are multiple ways to display the same records as we have with `User` data here, they are termed
 [secondary indexes](https://deno.com/manual@v1.34.0/runtime/kv/secondary_indexes).
-When secondary indexes are used, you need to make sure that they are synchronized within a transaction.
-The `Kv.atomic()` method is used to encapsulate a KV transaction.
+When secondary indexes are used, you need to make sure that operations on each index are synchronized within a transaction.
+The `Deno.Kv.atomic()` method is used to encapsulate a KV transaction.
 Here's how users are created in our app:

 ```ts
 // utils/db.ts